rohithateappple/MegaGridDocumentation/docs/code/pathfinding.md

 `float MovementCostBias = 1;` - How much bias does the pathfinder have towards MovementCost (GCost)?
 Lower = Higher Accuracy(Slower), Higher = Lower Accuracy(Faster)

-`FRunnable* CurrentRunnable;` - Runnable used to async pathfinding.
+`FRunnable* CurrentRunnable;` - Runnable used for async pathfinding.

 `FRunnableThread* CurrentThread;` - Thread used for async pathfinding.